 Note that the busses will most likely make their stops in the town of Quepos, which is about a 10 minute drive north of Manuel Antonio.

-Private Transport: the more expensive option to get to Manuel Antonio will be by private transport.
+The more expensive option to get to Manuel Antonio will be by private transport.
 If you rather not rent a car and drive yourself, then having a local driver take you around can be the next best option.

 These rides can be expensive depending on where you are coming from, but it will be the most hassle free of all options.